 Includes playground equipment and/or play areas within the required front yard setback.

-In addition to all of the site plan review requirements of Section 5.6, approval by the Planning Commission shall be contingent upon:
+In addition to all of the site plan review requirements of Section 5.6, approval by the DRB shall be contingent upon:

 Provision of off – street parking allowing for one space per employee and adequate space for the pickup and delivery of children or adults.